 Samantha Couick: “Revisionist History” is a podcast about a variety of topics ranging from the Constitution, the science of memory, the idea of proof, to any other number of cultural, political and scientific topics.
 Malcom Gladwell worked at the New Yorker for years as a journalist and uses his skills to bring an audio article each week to his listeners.
 I enjoy “Revisionist History” podcast because of the range of education and intriguing content I would not otherwise have exposure to.

 with Mike Cosper

-Nathaniel Williams: In each episode of “Cultivated,” Mike Cosper invites Christian thinkers, artists, musicians and writers to discuss work, culture and faith.
-The most recent season features stellar interviews with Lecrae, Phil Keaggy, Sebastian Traeger and more.
+Nathaniel Williams: In each episode of Cultivated, Mike Cosper invites Christian thinkers, artists, musicians and writers to discuss work, culture and faith.
+The recent season featured stellar interviews with Lecrae, Sebastian Traeger, Phil Keaggy and more.